THERE & BACK

 Places are limited and those shortlisted will be selected to participate in a short informal interview process before the final individuals are selected.

-The summer school programme will be offered free of charge.
+The programme is offered free of charge.

 D-Lab operates and encourages an inclusive policy.